Arsenal - Science Center

 Space for development (partly architecture drawing rooms, institute areas)

-Object 214 was systematically renovated and adapted to the needs and specifications of the Vienna University of Technology.
+Object 214 was systematically renovated and adapted to the needs and specifications of the TU Wien.
 At the same time, the thermal refurbishment of the property and the general modernisation of the building services infrastructure were carried out.

 Work is in full swing on the refurbishments and adaptations necessary for the operation of the research and teaching facilities.
 Work on the facades and roofs has begun.
 The other trades (building services, dry construction and interior) were also contracted out.